-NCC completes Emergency Communication Centre in Edo - THISDAYLIVE
+NCC Completes Emergency Communication Centre in Edo - THISDAYLIVE

-The National Communications Commission (NCC) has completed an Emergency Communication Centre in Edo State to provide a system for prompt responses during emergencies.
+In order to provide a system for prompt response during emergencies, the Nigerian Communications Commission (NCC) has completed an Emergency Communication Centre in Edo.

-The Director of Special Duties Department, NCC, Mr Oluwatoyin Asaju, disclosed this during a courtesy visit to Governor Godwin Obaseki at Government House in Benin City.
+The Director of Special Duties Department, NCC, Mr Oluwatoyin Asaju, disclosed this during a courtesy visit to Governor Godwin Obaseki in Benin City.

 He noted that the state government needed to take over management of the centre as well as the deployment of representatives of the various security outfits to the centre before it could be launched.”